 Fatigued by the journey, and being late in the day, Dino falls asleep.
-It is during the REM portion of his rest that he experiences vivid dreams of a paradise of product backlog items perfectly written in adherence to INVEST principles.
+It is during the REM portion of his respite that he experiences vivid dreams of a paradise of product backlog items perfectly written in adherence to INVEST principles.

-And just as Dino is about to enjoy a flawless sprint demo, he is jolted out of his slumber, awakened by the nightmare of a PMP prodding him with a PERT chart based on a bloated backlog of poorly prioritized VSTS tickets.
+And just as Dino is about to enjoy a flawless sprint demo, he is jolted out of his slumber, awakened by the nightmare of a PMP prodding him with a PERT chart based on a bloated backlog of poorly prioritized JIRA tickets.

 Fifth pitfall — Greed